 We take an internal flight in both directions between Delhi and Jabalpur, avoiding a long road journey, to visit perhaps the most reliable reserve for Tiger sightings in India, Bandhavgarh National Park.
 Here a total of six game drives in jeeps for our exclusive use will provide excellent chances of some truly memorable Tiger encounters.
 Safari space at the best reserves is limited, and at Bandhavgarh, where chances of Tiger sightings are very good, we need to book well in advance in this most popular of Parks.
 Early booking also helps us to obtain exclusive use of jeeps, very important to ensure we have flexibility during our game drives.
+March is a very good time for Tiger sightings and is the most popular time for visiting central India; higher temperatures mean a drier landscape with less dense undergrowth and improved visibility, and with mammals concentrating more around water sources.
 As we drive through the jungle and grasslands we will encounter a whole host of other mammals, which might include Leopard, Jackal, Jungle Cat, Grey Langur, Rhesus Macaque, Spotted Deer, Sambar, Barking Deer, Wild Boar, and if we are lucky perhaps Sloth Bear or a pack of the secretive Dhole (Indian Wild Dog).
 More than 250 bird species are known from the reserve, and Lesser Adjutant, Stork-billed Kingfisher, Emerald Dove, Brown Fish Owl, Mottled Wood Owl, Grey-headed Fish Eagle, Malabar Pied Hornbill, Shahin Falcon, Orange-headed Thrush and Tickell's Blue Flycatcher may be seen.

 We use good accommodation, comfortable transport in what can be an uncomfortable country, the services of a professional India-based ground agent and an experienced Heatherlea guide accompanied by a knowledgeable local naturalist throughout.
 We include two internal flights between Jabalpur and Delhi, which maximises time available in the field.
 Once you arrive in India, you will be aware of how much all these things add to the experience!
 This itinerary is ideal for the enthusiast who wants to see Tigers as top priority whilst enjoying excellent birding and key elements of India’s rich heritage.